musicAI/SV/tool/tool.md

 ```

-Compare to digits in MNIST dataset, the signature has larger width/height ratio.
-One trick is only to train SVM on a specific square region in the bounding box of the signature.
+Compared to digits in MNIST dataset, the signature has larger width/height ratio.
+One trick is to only train SVM on a specific square region in the bounding box of the signature.
 You can also explore other methods to use the entire signature without training too many model parameters.

 ```python